 D): Snowflake inside a mountain pictogram.

 All winter tires offered in Canada bear this symbol that denotes approval of the Canadian Rubber Association (CRA).
 In principle, it guaranties that the tire conforms to specific performance requirements regarding grip in snow, and that the tire is specifically designed for driving in snowy conditions.
-The standard does not currently include a test for grip on ice.
+The standard does not currently include a test for traction on ice.
 Until recently, the snowflake on a mountain symbol was a reliable indicator of with winter performance of a tire.
 However, the standard needs to evolve so the winter tire designation doesn’t lose its significance, like the M+S symbol has.